Americans Spend $100 Billion a Year on Lottery Tickets

 Sources: Multi-State Lottery Association, NYU Stern, FDIC, BTC historical data

-That is what makes the lottery so frustrating.
-The money is real.
-The habit is already formed.
-The only thing missing is a better destination for it.
+You do not need a windfall.
+You do not need to get lucky.
+The money is real, the habit is already formed, and the only thing missing is a better destination for it.

 Run the numbers on your own lottery spending.
 Multiply what you spend per week by 52.
 That is your annual cost.
 Now imagine that amount growing at 10% per year for a decade.
 The gap between those two numbers is what the lottery is really costing you.